mikko-apo/ki-repo/docs/backlog.md

 # Backlog for 0.2
 * fix defined? checks
 * fix double repository entries in finder.all_repositories "should show imported version"
+* cleanup gem
+* document script usage
+* create release notes

+# 0.2.1
+* cleanup and removal operations
 * version() returns sometime nil, sometimes Version
 * version!()
 * fix Version.exists? - there should be a better way to check if version exists
 * VersionTester should support test_version(metadata, source)
-* cleanup gem
-* cleanup and removal operations
-* document script usage
-* create release notes
+* Download & replication
+* support for separate binaries directory
-* update command helps to markdown
+* website command
+* daemon

 # Future releases...
-* website command
-* Download & replication
 * Digital signing
 * Encrypted/packed packages
 * Support for using files from other repositories
 * when building version create file operations based on user's changes
-* daemon
-* support for separate binaries directory

 # Maybe at some point...
 * replace popen4.spawn with Kernel.spawn